lucasbasquerotto/ansible-demo/README.md

 ```
 - Run: tail /var/log/setup.log
-- See if the last line printed is: "Setup Finished" (wait until it isn't finished)
+- See if the last line printed is: "Setup Finished" (wait while it isn't finished)
 ```

 ### 7) Prepare the script to download the repository and run the playbook: